learn-co-curriculum/phase-1-classes-and-instances/README.md

 _instances_.
 Each of these `class` instances can contain unique data, often set when the instance is created.

-In this lesson, we are going to take a closer look `class` syntax, instance creation and how to use the `constructor`.
+In this lesson, we are going to take a closer look at `class` syntax, instance creation and how to use the `constructor`.

 ## A Basic `class`